Evaluating Vertical Markets and Use Cases

 Demand Indicators

 B2B markets are best suited for robotics adoption.
 Product requirements are more favorable because B2B settings are often in structured environments with less variable tasks.
-Employees and end users have technical knowledge or can be trained.
-Human-robot interactions are more defined.
-Even though there is a long ramp time in B2B, it is ultimately easier to get early adoption with large-scale potential.
+Employees and end users have technical knowledge or can be trained, human robot interactions are more defined, and even though there is a long ramp time in B2B it is ultimately easier to get early adoption with large scale potential.

 Examples of robotics-friendly markets: